mdpatelcsecon/Lavender/README.md

 - x86_64
 - Aarch64

-*Only devices with full UEFI and ACPI compliant firmware are to be supported as of now
+*Only ARM devices that comply with either the SystemReady or SystemReady DeviceTree standards are supported

 ### Contributing